Tax Preparation Checklist

 How To Find a Tax Preparer?

 Once you have decided it’s time to find a tax pro, consider a few things.
-First, try asking other taxpayers, such as your friends and family members who have been through the process recently, for recommendations from their tax preparers.
+First, ask other taxpayers, such as your friends and family members who have been through the process recently, for recommendations from their tax preparers.

 You can also try searching for an online free tax prep service or checking out your phone book.
-For the location of a tax preparation company that offers tax assistance.
+IRS-certified volunteers provide free tax assistance at VITA and TCE sites.
+These programs offer free tax preparation assistance for eligible taxpayers.
+For the location of a tax preparation company that offers free tax assistance here.
 Finally, make an appointment to meet with the tax service pros, and bring all of your personal information, income statements (W-2s), business information, etc., with you.
 We can be your Tax preparation firm with tax prep fees of $130.

 How Long Does Tax Prep Take?